LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 ### version TBD
 *Released*: TBD
 * Move handleFileImport code into shared components and use in EntityInsertPanel for file importData call
+    * Replace EntityInsertPanel handleFileImport prop with fileImportParameters
+    * Add handleEntityFileImport implementation based on usages in LK modules
+    * Change EntityInsertPanel submitFileHandler to use shared handleEntityFileImport with passed in fileImportParameters
+    * Add EntityDataType importFileAction prop to be used for handleEntityFileImport

 ### version 2.19.0
 *Released*: 30 March 2021